On the action of symplectic automorphisms on the $CH_0$-groups of some hyper-K\"ahler fourfolds: Reduction to 1-cycles on cubic fourfolds

 \begin{cor} Given an automorphism $f$ of a cubic fourfold $X$, let $L$ be a line contained in $X$ and $l\in \CH_0(F)$, $S_l\in \CH_2(F)$ be the cycles as above.
 Then the followings are equivalent: \begin{itemize} \item[$(i)$] $\hat f(l)=l$ in $\CH_0(F)$ ; \item[$(ii)$] $f(L)=L$ in $\CH_1(X)$ ; \item[$(iii)$] $\hat f(S_l)=S_l$ in $\CH_2(F)$. \end{itemize} The same equivalences hold also for Chow groups with rational coefficients. \end{cor} \begin{proof} $(i)\Rightarrow(ii)$: by (\ref{eqn:lToL}) and the functorialities of $p$ and $q$.\\ $(ii)\Rightarrow(iii)$: by (\ref{eqn:LToSl}) and the functorialities of $q$ and $p$.\\ $(iii)\Rightarrow(i)$: by (\ref{eqn:SlTol}) and the fact that $g$, $c$ are all invariant by $\hat f$, we obtain $\alpha\left(l-\hat f(l)\right)=0$ in $\CH_0(F)$ with $\alpha\neq 0 $.
 However by Roitman theorem $\CH_0(F)$ is torsion-free, thus $l=\hat f(l)$ in $\CH_0(F)$.\\ Of course, the same\footnote{In fact easier, because we do not need to invoke Roitman theorem.} proof gives the same equivalences for Chow groups with rational coefficients. \end{proof}

 In particular, we have: \begin{cor} Let $f$ be an automorphism of a cubic fourfold $X$ and $F$ be the Fano variety of lines of $X$, equipped with the induced action $\hat f$.
-Then the followings are equivalent: \begin{itemize} \item[$(i)$] $\hat f$ acts on $\CH_0(F)$ as identity; \item[$(ii)$] $\hat f$ acts on $\CH_0(F)_\Q$ as identity; \item[$(iii)$] $f$ acts on $\CH_1(X)$ as identity; \item[$(iv)$] $f$ acts on $\CH_1(X)_\Q$ as identity. \end{itemize} \end{cor} \begin{proof} Since Paranjape \cite{MR1283872} proves\footnote{For rational coefficients it can be easily deduced by the argument in \cite{MR1440062}.} that $\CH_1(X)$ is generated by the lines contained in $X$, the previous corollary gives the equivalences $(i)\Leftrightarrow (iii)$ and $(ii)\Leftrightarrow (iv)$.
+Then the followings are equivalent: \begin{itemize} \item[$(i)$] $\hat f$ acts on $\CH_0(F)$ as identity; \item[$(ii)$] $\hat f$ acts on $\CH_0(F)_\Q$ as identity; \item[$(iii)$] $f$ acts on $\CH_1(X)$ as identity; \item[$(iv)$] $f$ acts on $\CH_1(X)_\Q$ as identity. \end{itemize} \end{cor} \begin{proof} By the result in \cite{MR3187624}\footnote{For rational coefficients it can be easily deduced by the argument in \cite{MR1440062}.} that $\CH_1(X)$ is generated by the lines contained in $X$, the previous corollary gives the equivalences $(i)\Leftrightarrow (iii)$ and $(ii)\Leftrightarrow (iv)$.
 On the other hand, $F$ is simply-connected and thus its Albanese variety is trivial.
 Therefore $\CH_0(F)$ is torsion-free by Roitman's theorem, hence $(i)\Leftrightarrow (ii)$. \end{proof}

 We remark that this corollary allows us to reduced Theorem \ref{thm:main} to Theorem \ref{thm:realmain} which is stated purely in terms of the action on the Chow group of the 1-cycles of the cubic fourfold itself.